dimakatsoseleb/alx-system_engineering-devops/README.md

-Script that counts the number of directories and sub-directories in the current directories' .The current and parent directories should not be taken into account .Hidden directories should be counted
+Script that takes a list of words as inputand prints only words that appear exactly once.
+.Input format:one line, one word
+.output format:one line ,one word
+.words should be sorted